Looking for healthy breakfast ideas for kids? Great! Here you can find some very healthy ones.

 And if you have some awesome ideas to add, maybe something that your child really loves, please let all of me know about it in the comments section at the end of the page!

-It would be great if the first part of your child's breakfast always would be fruit.
-Because this is a time of the day when the stomach is ready to absorb all the goodness straight away.
+It would be great if the first part of your child's breakfast would always be fruit.
+Because this is a time of the day when the stomach and gut is ready to absorb all the goodness straight away.

 Smoothies and fruit bowls or fruit salads are great to give them when they wake up.
 Or make it easier for you and just give them their fruits as they are.
 Apple, pears, plums, grapes, strawberries...

 Dried fruit is very nutritious, and very good to add to any breakfast food.
 Of course they are also very sweet and full of calories.

 But when it comes to our little ones we shouldn't care much about calories - if they come from a healthy source.

 You can easily make your own granola with dried fruit, so much healthier than the ones you find in the supermarkets.

 When I make granola I use rolled oats that don't contain gluten.

 What you do is, you add some oats and cinnamon to a bowl and stir.
 The rest of the instructions you can see here:

 I like to add dried cantaloupe, dried cranberries and diced almonds or hazelnuts.